Shelf Incrimination

 Jesse, may I direct your attention to exhibit B, the snake, Melvin?

-Oh, so I mean, I just presumed that Melvin had grown up with one of you, Haley in this case, I would have guessed, that, and that you, you know, he got grandfathered into the relationship, but the two of you acquired Melvin together.
+Oh, so I mean, mean, I just presumed that Melvin had grown up with one of you, Haley in this case, I would have guessed, that, and that you, you, you know, he, he got grandfathered into the relationship, but the two of you acquired Melvin together.

 Oh, did you, did you get him at the Witch's Night Market by any chance?